 The next theme in my sub research questions is about the purity myth (the Evangelical Purity movement, which is a worldwide phenomenon.)
 To tackle these themes, I found two primary sources (book chapters) that take a close look at the purity myth and how the evangelical purity movement creates a shameful generation of women.
 The first author’s method is based on cultural and social analysis.
 Her main argument concerns the purity myth and its core, which is the idea of virginity used to punish women and violate their rights.
 According to the author, the notion of chastity is a sham perpetrated against all women (Valenti, 2009).
-Culture, religion, and social attitudes/ beliefs all have a significant influence in deciding what roles virginity and sexuality play in women’s lives (Valenti, 2009.
+Culture, religion, and social attitudes/ beliefs all have a significant influence in deciding what roles virginity and sexuality play in women’s lives (Valenti, 2009).
 In her book “The Purity Myth,” Jessica Valenti (2009) attempts to end the idea of virginity and argue that it should not be an integral measure of a woman’s identity and worth.
-She remarks, “Staying pure and innocent is touted as the greatest thing we can do, but equating this inaction with morality is problematic because it continues to tie women’s ethics to our bodies.”
-(Valenti, 2009, p.24-25).
+She remarks, “Staying pure and innocent is touted as the greatest thing we can do, but equating this inaction with morality is problematic because it continues to tie women’s ethics to our bodies” (Valenti, 2009, p.24-25).

 Discussing purity culture and viewing virginity as commodity and morality, Linda Klein’s book paves the way for me to compare and contrast these notions within the context of the Red Apple tradition as well, where virginity’s connection is closely linked to virtue, honor, norms, and traditions.
 Klein’s method is based on several things: cultural commentary, memoir, and journalism.
-The book is called “Pure: inside the evangelical movement that shamed a generation of young women and how I broke free” and its concentration is on the Evangelical Christian Culture and its devastating effects on women, which is a worldwide phenomenon and a movement (Klein, 2018).
+The book titled Pure: Inside the evangelical movement that shamed a generation of young women and how I broke free concentrates on the Evangelical Christian Culture and its devastating effects on women, which is a worldwide phenomenon and a movement (Klein, 2018).
 Klein’s main argument is that Evangelical Christianity’s sexual purity movement is dangerous, threatening, and traumatizing to women since it results in women to live in fear, shame, anxiety, and worthlessness (Klein, 2018).
 Linda Kay Klein argues that the purity myth teaches that every sexual activity makes a person less pure and that it is not that much a matter of the actual act of sex itself.
 Still, instead, it is all about women, who they are, what they are expected to be, and who they become in the face of violating the norms and when failing to meet the expectations (Klein, 2018, p.
 12).